merenlab/merenlab.org/data/2018_Delmont_and_Kiefl_et_al_SAR11_SAAVs/index.md

 ## Creating a self-contained profile for HIMB83

-The 21 SAR11 genomes recruited more than one billion metagenomics reads, however we determined that one of these isolate genomes, HIMB83, was remarkably abundant and widespread across metagenomes and was of particular interest to study the genomic variability of a single population across geographies.
+The 21 SAR11 genomes recruited more than one billion metagenomics reads, however we determined that one of these isolate genomes, HIMB83, was remarkably abundant and widespread across metagenomes and was of particular interest to study the genomic variability within the lineage represented by HIMB83 across geographies.
 To isolate HIMB83 from the rest of the data we used `anvi-split`, and created a self-contained anvi'o profile database for this genome.

 Briefly, the program `anvi-split` creates a PROFILE subset of the merged PROFILE database so genomes of interest can be downloaded independently, and visualized interactively: